LIMXTEC/BitSend/README.md

 - Move initialization/shutdown to a thread.
 This prevents "Not responding" messages during startup.
 Also show a window during shutdown.
 - Don't regenerate autostart link on every client startup
-- Show and store message of normal limecoinx:URI
+- Show and store message of normal bitsend:URI
 - Fix richtext detection hang issue on very old Qt versions
 - OS X: Make use of the 10.8+ user notification center to display Growl-like notifications
 - OS X: Added NSHighResolutionCapable flag to Info.plist for better font rendering on Retina displays.
-- OS X: Fix limecoinx-qt startup crash when clicking dock icon
+- OS X: Fix bitsend-qt startup crash when clicking dock icon
-- Linux: Fix Gnome limecoinx: URI handler
+- Linux: Fix Gnome bitsend: URI handler

 Validation: